College of Rehabilitation Sciences

 Actions to Take:

-NOTE: The review process by the Department of Physical Therapy is independent of reviews conducted by clinical sites, regulatory colleges, or future employers.
+Note: The review process by the Department of Physical Therapy is independent of reviews conducted by clinical sites, regulatory colleges, or future employers.

-In addition to the following checks outlined in this guide:
+In addition to the following checks:

 Successful applicants to the MPT program must also submit the following:

-NOTE: It is crucial that successful applicants carefully read the information provided by the Department of Physical Therapy to ensure they obtain and submit each document in strict accordance with the processes and timelines indicated.
+Note: It is crucial that successful applicants carefully read the information provided by the Department of Physical Therapy to ensure they obtain and submit each document in strict accordance with the processes and timelines indicated.

 Last 60 credit hour GPA calculation:

-Your GPA for the last 60 credit hours is calculated using courses completed by the application deadline of November 15, 2024.
+Your GPA for the last 60 credit hours is calculated using courses completed by the application deadline of November 15, 2026.
 Courses completed after this date won’t be included.

 Key notes on last 60 credit hour GPA calculation: